National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/story.md

   See you in two weeks.
   Wait.
   I can't believe I forgot.
-  Sorry -our Navigator is sick this week and I'm almost worthless in her absence.
+  Sorry --our Navigator is sick this week and I'm almost worthless in her absence.
   Is everyone still on the call?
 For our secondary hypothesis, we want everything to connect  to a patient's diagnoses.  ...before, during, and after their covid hospitalization.
 * **LL**:
   Bad news.